CLARKTRY/PAPER-AI/README.md

 - Selected teams will receive mentorship from domain experts
 - Teams will be invited to an in-person judging/ celebration event where they demo their solutions live to a panel of judges.
 Winning teams will be awarded funding and support to scale their impact.

+## Who Can Apply?

+Passionate in empowering low-resource communities?
+This competition is for you!

+We also warmly welcome highschool students, university students, researchers, innovators, and professionals from all disciplines.

-## Details for contestants
+## Details for registered participants

-1. Virtual mentorships with domain experts and/or end-users recruited from marginalized communities
+1. Virtual mentorships with domain experts and/or end-users recruited from marginalized communities during July - August
 2. In-person judging & closing cermony will be held in Downtown Vancouver

 ## Key dates:

+- Registration opens: May 1, 2025
 - Registration deadline: May 31, 2025 (registration website coming soon)
-- Event date: One weekend in September
+- Event date: 3rd or 4th weekend in September

 ## Challenge Themes